-Gender and race have no significant impact on fosphenytoin or phenytoin pharmacokinetics
+$\underline{\underline{Sex/Race:}}$ Gender and race have no significant impact on fosphenytoin or

-Renal or Hepatic Impairment: ncreased fraction of unbound phenytoin (the active metabolite of fosphenytoin sodium injection) in patients with renal or hepatic disease, or in those with hypoalbuminemia has been reported.
+Renal or Hepatic Impairment: Increased fraction of unbound phenytoin (the active metabolite of fosphenytoin sodium injection) in patients with renal or hepatic disease, or in those with hypoalbuminemia has been reported.

-Pregnancy: It has been reported in the literature that the plasma clearance of phenytoin (the active metabolite of fosphenytoin sodium injection generally increased during pregnancy, reached a peak in the third trimester and returned to the level of pre-pregnancy after few weeks or months of delivery [see Dosage and Administration (2.9)].
+Pregnancy: It has been reported in the literature that the plasma clearance of phenytoin (the active metabolite of fosphenytoin sodium injection) generally increased during pregnancy, reached a peak in the third trimester and returned to the level of pre-pregnancy after few weeks or months of delivery [see Dosage and Administration (2.9)].

-Phenytoin derived from administration of fosphenytoin sodium injection is extensively metabolized in the liver by the cytochrome P450 enzymes CYP2C9 and CYP2C19 [see Drug Interactions (7.1, 7.2)].
+Drug Interaction Studies Phenytoin derived from administration of fosphenytoin sodium Pnenytoin derived from administration of tosphenytoin sodium injection is extensively metabolized in the liver by the cytochrome P450 enzyme CYP2C9 and to a lesser extent by CYP2C19 [see Drug Interactions (7.1, 7.2)].
 No drugs are known to interfere with the conversion of fosphenytoin to phenytoin.
-Conversion could be affected by alterations in the level of phosphatase activity, but given the abundance and wide distributio of phosphatases in the body it is unlikely that drugs would affect this activity enough to affect conversion of fosphenytoin to phenytoin
+Conversion could be affected by alterations in the level of phosphatase activity, but given the abundance and wide distribution of phosphatases in the body it is unlikely that drugs would affect this activity enough to affect conversion of fosphenytoin to phenytoin.

-The pharmacokinetics and protein binding of fosphenytoin, phenytoin. and diazepam were not altered when diazepam and fosphenytoin sodium injection were concurrently administered in single submaximal
+The pharmacokinetics and protein binding of fosphenytoin, phenytoin, and diazepam were not altered when diazepam and tosphenytoin sodium injection were concurrently administered in single submaximal doses.